PeterWone/children-of-dog/front-matter/1-Foreword.md

 At one time, the population returned the favor by treating the government with contempt and mentally simplifying the law to "look after your mates" and "it's only a crime if you get caught," but the rise of the internet brought with it ubiquitous surveillance.

 State-controlled media became blatant instruments of propaganda, and cities became luxury prisons.
-Many of the inmates were quite happy with this until state-sponsored corporate corruption made them poor, with the "protective" system frequently arresting people for vagrancy, which is the crime of being broke and homeless[[ref|1|]].
+Many of the inmates were quite happy with this until state-sponsored corporate corruption made them poor, with the "protective" system frequently arresting people for vagrancy, which is the crime of being broke and homeless[[{ "cite": "walsh2005", "excerpt": "Vagrancy is a real offence.
+In Australia 2025 it is defined as \"Being in a public place without visible means of support\" ie broke and homeless.
+Hurrah for the commonwealth that rules for our protection and wellbeing." }]].

-A contradiction of this culture is that despite deeply ingrained lack of trust for politicians, a majority accept at face value the proposition that rules exist for the common good, and therefore it is acceptable to force others to trade freedom for safety.
+A contradiction of this culture is that despite deeply ingrained lack of trust for politicians, a majority accept at face value the proposition that rules exist for the common good, and therefore it is acceptable to coerce others to trade freedom for safety.

 A vile thing pretending to virtue, the government exploits this relentlessly.
 Mass media are encouraging in their sanctimonious finger-wagging at those who refuse to toe the line.
 Vanguard activities are reported as irresponsible vigilantism.
 News reports focus on property damage, tutting at the casual disregard of vanguards for rules and regulations.
 "Tall poppy syndrome" takes it from there, and the experience of Australasian vanguard is a far cry from the hero worship of the northern hemisphere.